Shothogun/Shothogun/README.md

 - ⚡ Fun fact: ...
 -->

-Just a computer engineering looking for some nice projects and learn a lot at the developers community!
+:computer: :zap: :wrench: Just a computer engineering looking for some nice projects and learn a lot at the developers community!

-Here u will find some repo of my university projects and personal projects!
-Have fun and a nice trip!
+Here u will find some of my university projects repo and personal projects!
+Have fun and a nice trip! :frog:

-- :diamonds:	Ruby on Rails developer(back and fullstack)
+- :gem:	Ruby on Rails developer(back and fullstack)
 - :atom: React/React-native/Node beginner developer 😄